tryingsomestuff/Pr0xyChess/README.md

 ```
 python3 ./Pr0xyChess.py -n 5 -e /ssd/Minic/Tourney/minic_dev_linux_x64 /ssd/engines/Weiss/src/weiss
 ```
-You can add any number engine you want and configure the number of consecutive moves for each engine using the `-n` option.
+You can add any number of engine you want and configure the number of consecutive moves for each engine using the `-n` option.

 # So what about it ?